jomartin-999/spring-boot-for-vmware-gemfire/docs/index.md

   [Authentication](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-managing-security-authentication_overview.html)
   &
   [Authorization](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-managing-security-authorization_overview.html),
-  and Transport Layer Security (TLS) with VMware GemFire [Secure Socket Layer (SSL)](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-managing-security-ssl_overview.html).
+  and Transport Layer Security (TLS) with [vmware-gemfire-name] [Secure Socket Layer (SSL)](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-managing-security-ssl_overview.html).
-  Once more, Spring Data for VMware GemFire includes first-class support for configuring [Auth](https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config-security) and [SSL](https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config-ssl).
+  Once more, [spring-data-gemfire-name] includes first-class support for configuring [Auth](https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config-security) and [SSL](https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config-ssl).
   For more information, see [Security](./security.md).

-- *HTTP Session state management*, by including Spring Session for VMware GemFire on your application’s classpath.
+- *HTTP Session state management*, by including [spring-session-gemfire-name] on your application’s classpath.
 For more information, see [Spring Session](./session.md).

 - *Testing*.
-Whether you write Unit or Integration Tests for Apache Geode in a Spring context, SBDG covers all your testing needs with the help of [STDG](https://github.com/spring-projects/spring-test-data-geode#spring-test-framework-for-apache-geode—​vmware-tanzu-gemfire).
+Whether you write Unit or Integration Tests for [vmware-gemfire-name] in a Spring context, [spring-boot-gemfire-name] covers all your testing needs with the help of [STDG](https://github.com/spring-projects/spring-test-data-geode#spring-test-framework-for-apache-geode—​vmware-tanzu-gemfire).

-While Spring Data for VMware GemFire offers a simple, consistent, convenient and declarative approach to configure all these powerful VMware GemFire features, Spring Boot for VMware GemFire makes it even easier to do, as we will explore throughout this reference documentation.
+While [spring-data-gemfire-name] offers a simple, consistent, convenient and declarative approach to configure all these powerful [vmware-gemfire-name] features, [spring-boot-gemfire-name] makes it even easier to do, as we will explore throughout this reference documentation.

 ### Goals

-While the SBDG project has many goals and objectives, the primary goals of this project center around three key principles:
+While the [spring-boot-gemfire-name] project has many goals and objectives, the primary goals of this project center around two key principles:

-1. From ***Open Source*** (Apache Geode) to ***Commercial*** (VMware GemFire).

-2. From ***Non-Managed*** (self-managed/self-hosted or on-premise
+1. From ***Non-Managed*** (self-managed/self-hosted or on-premise
-    installations) to ***Managed*** (VMware Tanzu GemFire for VMs, VMware Tanzu GemFire for K8S) environments.
+    installations) to ***Managed*** ([vmware-gemfire-name] for VMs, [vmware-gemfire-name] for K8S) environments.

-3. With **little to no code or configuration changes** necessary.
+2. With **little to no code or configuration changes** necessary.

 It is also possible to go in the reverse direction, from *Managed* back